Studies and surveys show that more than 45 million Americans enjoy watching birds, both at home and away from their home.

 Most of these feeders are designed to allow multiple birds to perch and feed at once, with landings situated in a spiral formation.
 Holding 1.5 pounds of seed, our Copper Spiral Nyjer (Thistle) Feeder is one example.
 Birds love to simply make their way around the spiral, rather than flying to another perch!

 Hummingbird feeders are a specific type of nectar feeder, but they aren’t the only ones.
-You can also attract other nectar-loving birds to your feeding station by using a nectar feeder specifically designed to attract them.
+You can also attract other nectar-loving birds to your bird feeding station by using a nectar feeder specifically designed to attract them.

 For instance, our Ultimate Oriole Feeder includes plenty of space for nectar, orange slices, and jelly to make any visiting orioles happy!
 It also includes built-in ant moats to keep insects out and keep the food fresh.

 If hummingbirds are on your mind, you can easily set up our Hanging Sphere Hummingbird Feeder to encourage them to fly nearby.
 Large enough to hold 3.4 ounces of nectar, it also features a bright red perch for them to rest.

 In the winter, you can simply remove the hummingbird lid and convert this model into a versatile feeder ideal for food that doesn’t require drainage, such as mealworm, suet or jelly.
 This will attract songbirds and other species for year-round delight.

 Many birds are attracted to suet, or beef fat.
 These include insect-eating species, such as wrens, woodpeckers, chickadees, and nuthatches.
 While you can make homemade suet for use in cold weather, it’s readily available and formulated for year-round use at nature stores or online.
 We offer a range of Suet Plus flavors in easy open, no mess wrappers that use less packaging by weight than suet in a tray and are 100% recyclable.